-Who among us hasn’t wised we could read someone else’s mind, know exactly what they’re thinking?
+Who among us hasn’t wished we could read someone else’s mind, know exactly what they’re thinking?
 Well that’s impossible, of course, since our thoughts are, more than anything else, our own.
 Private, personal, unreachable.
 Or at least that’s what we’ve always, well, thought.

-Neuroscientist Marcel Just says this technology has made it possible for the first time to see the physical makeup of our thoughts.
+Neuroscientist Marcel Just says technology has made it possible for the first time to see the physical makeup of our thoughts.

+Dr. Just and Dr. [David] Brent began planning a pilot study to see if the scanner might reveal what is altered in the thoughts of people contemplating suicide.
 They reached out to Matt Nock, a Harvard professor who has studied how difficult it is for doctors and emergency rooms to know which patients are safe to send home.

 Lesley Stahl: Is this the first time anybody’s looked inside the brain to see– about suicidal thoughts?